Classical Verification of Quantum Computations in Linear Time: Technical Overview

-We have developed a set of tools for verifying the phases, and could verify the server's state is in the form of a phase-honest state.
+We have developed a set of tools for verifying the phases, which could verify the client and server's joint state is approximately in the form of a phase-honest state.
 Compare to the target state \eqref{eq:gadget}, what remains to be verified is the norm of each branch is close to each other.
 Let's again start with the simple single-gadget case to explain the initial intuition.
 Suppose the client holds keys $K=(x_0,x_1)$ and the server-side state is in the form of

-If we want to verify $\alpha_0\approx \alpha_1$, the protocol used here is still the (RO-padded) Hadamard test: \begin{claim}[Informal] If the server could pass the Hadamard test with initial state in the form of \eqref{eq:11}, there has to be $\alpha_0\approx \alpha_1$.\end{claim} The difficulty is still in the multi-gadget case.
-Suppose the client holds $L$ pairs of keys $K^{(i)}=(x_0^{(i)},x_1^{(i)})$ and the server-side state is already verified to have the form:
+If the client wants to verify $\alpha_0\approx \alpha_1$, the protocol used here is still the (RO-padded) Hadamard test: \begin{claim}[Informal] If the server could pass the Hadamard test with initial state in the form of \eqref{eq:11}, there has to be $\alpha_0\approx \alpha_1$.\end{claim} The difficulty is still in the multi-gadget case.
+Suppose the client holds $L$ pairs of keys $K^{(i)}=(x_0^{(i)},x_1^{(i)}),i\in [L]$ and the server-side state is already verified to have the form: